 Where to Start?

-A great way to start using the TapNLink is to get an evaluation kit called the TapNLink Primer, which is sold for €34 online.
-Aside from the hardware, IoTize also offers a cloud platform that’s preconfigured for the device, to start experimenting with cloud features immediately.
-However, since the TapNLink Primer uses an open source MQTT relay, companies that already use a cloud service provider should be able to connect the TapNLink to their system reasonably rapidly.
-Similarly, developing mobile apps to talk to the TapNLink is straightforward since Android applications can use dedicated APIs, while developers looking to create cross-platform systems for iOS, Android, and Windows can use the Cordova framework that runs on Node.js.
+A great way to start using the TapNLink is to get an evaluation kit called the TapNLink Primer, which supports NFC, Bluetooth Low Energy, and costs €59 online.
+Aside from the hardware, IoTize also offers a cloud platform to start experimenting with remote features immediately.
+Additionally, the TapNLink Primer uses an open source MQTT relay to connect to most cloud service providers.